apache/trafficserver/doc/reference/configuration/records.config.en.rst

    :reloadable:

     The number of times to attempt fetching an object from cache if there was an equivalent request in flight.

+.. ts:cv:: CONFIG proxy.config.http.cache.open_write_fail_action INT 0
+   :reloadable:

+    This bit-map setting indicates the action taken on failing to obtain the cache open write lock on either a cache miss or a cache hit stale.
+This typically happens when there is more than one request to the same cache object simultaneously.
+    During such scenario, all but one (which goes to the origin) request is served either a stale copy or an error depending on the setting.

+   -  ``0`` = default, disable cache and goto origin server
+   -  ``1`` = return a 502 error
+   -  ``2`` = serve stale if object's age is under `proxy.config.http.cache.max_stale_age`, else, goto origin server

 Customizable User Response Pages
 ================================